Tú (Shakira song)

 "Tú" received positive reactions from music critics, who praised Shakira's performance.
 The song was a recipient of a Broadcast Music, Inc. (BMI) Latin Award in 2000.
 An accompanying music video depicts Shakira performing various activities at a room.
-The song was included in the set list for the Tour Anfibio (2000), Tour of the Mongoose (2002-03), and El Dorado World Tour (2018).
+The song was included in the set list for the Tour Anfibio (2000), Tour of the Mongoose (2002–03), and El Dorado World Tour (2018).
 Shakira also performed an acoustic version of the song for her first live album, MTV Unplugged (2000).
-Commercially, the track topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the United States; it also became a number-one hit in Costa Rica, El Salvador, Nicaragua and Panama.
+Commercially, the track topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the United States; it also became a number-one hit in Costa Rica, El Salvador, Guatemala, Nicaragua and Panama.